-An array value is written as a sequence of zero or more comma-separated values enclosed in square brackets: [1, 2, 3].
+An array value is written as a sequence of zero or more comma-separated values enclosed in square brackets: [1,2,3].
 An array type is written as [d]t, where t is the element type of the array, and d is an integer or variable indicating the size.
 We can often elide d and write just [] (an anonymous size), in which case the size will be inferred.
+An anonymous size is a syntactic shorthand, and is always replaced by an actual size by the type checker (either via inference or by inventing a new name, depending on context).

-As an example, an array of three integers could be written as [1, 2, 3], and has type [3]i32.
+As an example, an array of three integers could be written as [1,2,3], and has type [3]i32.
 An empty array is written as [], and its type is inferred from its use.
 When writing Futhark values for such uses as futhark test (but not when writing programs), empty arrays are written empty([0]t) for an empty array of type [0]t.
 When using empty, all dimensions must be given a size, and at least one must be zero, e.g. empty([2][0]i32).